tensorpack/tensorpack/examples/DoReFa-Net/README.md

 DoReFa-Net and its variants have been deployed widely in Megvii's embeded products.

 This code release is meant for research purpose.
 We're not planning to release our C++ runtime for bit-operations.
 In this implementation, quantized operations are all performed through `tf.float32`.
+They don't make your network faster.

 ## Use